lolcommits/lolcommits/README.md

 ## Troubles?

-Try our trouble-shooting [FAQ](https://github.com/mroth/lolcommits/wiki/FAQ), or take a read through our [wiki](https://github.com/mroth/lolcommits/wiki) for more information.
-If you think something is broken or missing, raise a [Github issue](https://github.com/mroth/lolcommits/issues) (and please take a little time to check if we haven't [already addressed](https://github.com/mroth/lolcommits/issues?q=is%3Aissue+is%3Aclosed) it).
+Try our trouble-shooting [FAQ](https://github.com/mroth/lolcommits/wiki/FAQ), or take a read through our [wiki](https://github.com/mroth/lolcommits/wiki).
+If you think something is broken or missing, please raise a [Github issue](https://github.com/mroth/lolcommits/issues) (and please check if we haven't [already addressed](https://github.com/mroth/lolcommits/issues?q=is%3Aissue+is%3Aclosed) it).